Piecewise linear interpolation via kernels: Piecewise linear kernels as reproducing kernels of

-\begin{theorem} If $\beta > 0$ and the matrix $\b{A}$ is positive-definite, which is equivalent to $\alpha_0 \alpha_1 - \alpha_2^2 > 0$ and $\alpha_0 + \alpha_1 > 0$, then the bilinear form in~\eqref{eq:rkhs-inner-product} is an inner product on \smash{$W_2^1(0, 1)$}.
+\begin{theorem} If $\beta > 0$ and $\b{A}$ is a positive-definite matrix or a diagonal matrix such that at least one of $\alpha_0, \alpha_1 \geq 0$ is positive, then the bilinear form in~\eqref{eq:rkhs-inner-product} is an inner product on \smash{$W_2^1(0, 1)$}.
 The resulting inner product space is an RKHS whose reproducing kernel is 2-piecewise linear and given by